-Oregano (Origanum vulgare) is an aromatic herb native to the hills of the Mediterranean countries and western Asia that is best known as an ingredient in Italian food.
+Oregano (Origanum vulgare) is an aromatic herb native to the hills of the Mediterranean region that is commonly used as a culinary spice.
 Oregano itself offers many health benefits, but the concentrated oil of oregano, is even more loaded with antioxidants and powerful compounds that have many proven health benefits and medicinal uses.

 These many health benefits are attributed to the active compounds found in oregano—namely carvacol, thymol, and rosmarinic acid.
 Carvacol and thymol, in particular, are beneficial against Candida and parasite infections.
 Rosmarinic acid acts a supportive compound as well due to its antioxidant properties.

 When using oregano oil for Candida and parasite infections, it is important to follow the proper protocol and diet for getting rid of these infections.
 Oregano oil is powerful, but it usually requires more than just one herbal compound to clear these persistent infections.